Blade Edge, Thickness, and Beveling

 The pocket knife shows a flat ground, Sheepsfoot blade.
 I chose my preferred 30 degree (15 edge side) blade edge for this knife.
 This accentuates its slicing ability, and allows for an extremely sharp blade.
 The Ka-Bar Companion is a big, hunky chunky blade.
 The spine is ¼” thick steel, and it features a sabre grind rather than a flat grind.
 The sabre grind reinforces the benefits of a thick knife stock.
 The blade is tough, and extremely unlikely to break.
 The Edge Bevel is also ground thicker than the sheepsfoot.
 So the Companion is not as sharp as the sheepsfoot.
 But the Companion isn’t designed to be a slicer.
 It can pry, chop, and pierce things that the sheepsfoot cannot.

 The thickness of the blade’s edge is one of the few things that can be easily changed by the knife owner (rather than simply being predetermined by the maker).
 If you want your knife to cut smoother and easier, you can sharpen the edge and thin it out.
 I personally prefer my edges to be at a total of 30 degrees.
 Some makers disagree with me, and prefer a thicker edge of 40 degrees.
 There are a few who go even thinner than I do.
 If you go thinner than 30 degrees, and your blade is chipping or rolling out too much, that will indicate that you need to thicken your edge.
 A little more sharpening at a wider angle and it will strengthen as the blade thickens.
 Don’t eat too much of your blade away though, or you won’t have much left!
 If you are interested in learning more about sharpening, take a look at my Sharpening Instructional Videos.
-Or if you prefer reading, my sharpening article will take you slowly step by step through the process.
+Or if you prefer reading, my sharpening on a stone article will take you slowly step by step through the process.

 The Primary Bevel and Secondary Bevels